practicalli/engineering-playbook/docs/continuous-integration/docker/clojure-multi-stage-dockerfile.md

 ## Run-time stage

+=== "Alpine Linux"
     The Alpine Linux version of the Eclipse Temurin image is used as it is around 5Mb in size, compared to 60Mb or more of other operating system images.

     !!!
 EXAMPLE "Image for run-time stage"
-    ```dockerfile
+        ```dockerfile title="Dockerfile"
         FROM eclipse-temurin:17-alpine AS final
+        ```

+=== "Debian Linux"
+    The Alpine Linux version of the Eclipse Temurin image is used as it is around 5Mb in size, compared to 60Mb or more of other operating system images.

+    !!!
+EXAMPLE "Image for run-time stage"
+        ```dockerfile title="Dockerfile"
+        FROM eclipse-temurin:21-bookworm-slim AS final
         ```
 Run-time containers are often cached in a repository, e.g. AWS Container Repository (ECR).  `LABEL` adds metadata to the container helping it to be identified in a repository or in a local development environment.

 ```dockerfile